Art as Experience: Drawing and New Media

 (see eligibility requirements)

-Art as Experience is an introductory course designed to expand your understanding of the ideas and practices of art today.
+Art as Experience is an introductory course led by Leslie Brack designed to expand your understanding of the ideas and practices of contemporary art.

 You'll be able to take advantage of some of Cornell's extraordinary resources, including the Cornell University Library and the Herbert F. Johnson Museum of Art, and you'll deepen your understanding of contemporary art with readings, discussions, and field trips.